10 excellent fish and chip shops in Kent

 With everything sourced as locally as possible at Aqua 43, you can guarantee a tempting plate of fresh fish and chips.
 Fish is sourced from a nearby fishmonger, potatoes from a local farm and eggs come as close as it gets – the owners’ hens.
 Aqua 43 serves raved-about pies too.

 Ossie’s Best Fish and Chips is just a stones throw from Whitstable sea front and it has received high accolades from customers and the press, with a mention in the Sunday Times’ top restaurants for under £20 a head.
 Fresh fish is battered beautifully with some customers calling it “the best batter I have had”.
-Grab a bag of hot chips to go and head out to explore this pretty seaside town.
+Grab a bag of chips to go and head out to explore the pretty seaside town.

 With a unique twist on the traditional chippy, the Smokehouse along the Folkestone seafront, serves battered cod, haddock or Loch Duart salmon alongside beef dripping chips.
 If you don’t fancy fish, order buttermilk fried chicken legs with a black rice, quinoa and ginger salad.
 Starters include salt and pepper squid and mussel popcorn - all perfect when enjoyed by the sea.

-In a colourful building along the seafront in Dymchurch is Beach 48; fish with a crispy batter and chips cut chunky, perfect to takeaway and stroll along the seafront or sit in the sand and while an hour away.
+In a colourful building along the seafront in Dymchurch is Beach 48; fish with a crispy batter and chips cut chunky, perfect to take away and stroll along the seafront or sit in the sand and while an hour away.
 Just make sure you wait for it to go down before swimming!